cosmic-sizing-tool/cosmic-sizing-tool/README.md

 #### Deployment instructions ###

-To build and run the application in the Play server, execute `make server`.
-It may take some time to download some missing packages the first time if you have installed *activator-minimal*.

-Once the server is running you can connect to the application's webpage by entering ``http://127.0.0.1:9000`` in your browser's address bar.
+Build and run usint the ``activator run`` command from the root directory Once the server is running you can connect to the application's webpage by entering ``http://localhost:9000`` in your browser's address bar.
 The first time you access the application, it may take a while because of the compilation process.

 Use ``Ctrl + D`` to stop the server and go back to the console.